-Palestine, Peace not Apartheid, by Jimmy Carter
+Palestine, Peace not Apartheid

 Following his #1 New York Times best seller Our Endangered Values, the former president, winner of the Nobel Peace Prize, offers an assessment of what must be done to bring permanent peace to Israel, with dignity and justice for Palestine.
 President Carter, who was able to negotiate peace between Israel and Egypt, has remained deeply involved in Middle East affairs since leaving the White House.
 He has stayed in touch with the major players from all sides in the conflict and has made numerous trips to the Holy Land, most recently as an observer of the Palestinian elections in 2005 and 2006.
 In this book, President Carter shares his intimate knowledge of the history of the Middle East and his personal experiences with the principal actors, and he addresses sensitive political issues many American officials avoid.
 Pulling no punches, Carter prescribes steps that must be taken for the two states to share the Holy Land without a system of apartheid or the constant fear of terrorism.
 The general parameters of a long-term, two-state agreement are well known, the president writes.
 There will be no substantive and permanent peace for any peoples in this troubled region as long as Israel is violating key U.N. resolutions, official American policy, and the international “road map” for peace by occupying Arab lands and oppressing the Palestinians.
 Palestine: Peace Not Apartheid is a challenging, provocative, and courageous work.

-We Can Have Peace in the Holy Land, by Jimmy Carter (2010)
+We Can Have Peace in the Holy Land

 In this urgent, timely, and passionate book, Nobel Peace Laureate and former President Jimmy Carter argues that the present moment is a unique time for achieving peace in the Middle East—and he offers a bold and comprehensive plan to do just that.

-Thirteen Days in September, by Lawrence Wright
+Thirteen Days in September

 In this briskly paced book, Wright chronicles the 1978 Camp David summit that led to the Egyptian-Israeli peace treaty the following year.
 But this book is more than that; it provides important biographical background of Presidents Carter and Sadat, and Prime Minster Begin.
 It is a study of the characters involved and the historical contexts that led them each to Camp David.
 Positions staked out then have bearing on the state of the conflict today, and is therefore is an especially relevant as contemporary insight.